When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 6. Hiking at Storms River Mouth

-There are four trails starting at Storms River Mouth Rest Camp, the first two of which we have written separate hike reports for:
+There are five trails starting at Storms River Mouth Rest Camp, the first two of which we have written separate hike reports for:

 - The most popular is the Storms River Mouth Bridge Trail (~2.5 km), which leads to the famous suspension bridge.